2025 Simons Collaboration on Extreme Electrodynamics of Compact Sources Annual Meeting

 - Reviewing our updated set of research questions and challenges created in response to this progress.

-- Optimizing the informal interaction during the main meeting and satellite events that are planned for February 26, 2025 and March 1, 2025.
+- Optimizing the informal interaction during the main meeting and satellite events held on February 26, 2025 and March 1, 2025.

 - Discussing our education and outreach program with the Foundation.